wvazabi/Library-Full-Stack-Project/README.md

 - **CRUD Operations**: Users can perform Create, Read, Update, and Delete operations for Publishers, Categories, Books, Authors, and Book Borrowings.
 - **User Notifications**: Inform users of operation failures using modals instead of window alerts.
 - **Responsive Design**: The application is designed to be user-friendly and visually appealing.
+- **Error Handling**: Displays error messages when attempting to borrow or return books for a date that is either in the future or before the borrowing date, utilizing the error modal feature to enhance user experience.

 ## Technologies Used